 The way that your payments work is that you will be paying back your monthly mortgage payments, but also a monthly rental cost.
 This basically means you are paying 100% of the ground rent and service charge on your new home.
 This will still apply, even if your share is the minimum amount.

-The Armed Forces Help to Buy scheme was introduced in 2014 after the roaring the success of the Help to Buy Equity Loan scheme.
+The Forces Help to Buy scheme was introduced in 2014 after the roaring the success of the Help to Buy Equity Loan scheme (which is no longer avaliable).
 This scheme aimed to utilise the same basic concept as the one that came before it, however, this one was focused in on members of the armed forces.

 If you do fit into the criteria of the scheme, this is something that could provide a real advantage to you when trying to get onto the property ladder.
 The government has made this an enduring policy and we have high hopes that it stays around, as the scheme is incredibly helpful to existing armed forces members who are in need of the extra help.